talwai/orderapi/README.md

 Code assumes that there are only two distinct statuses allowed for orders: "UNASSIGN" and "TAKEN".

 PUT /order/:id allows changing status from UNASSIGN -> TAKEN.
-Changing status from TAKEN -> UNASSIGN is not allowed
+Changing status from TAKEN -> UNASSIGN is also allowed

 Changing any other fields on the order, such as `distance` is not allowed.

 No two requests can take the same order.
 This is enforced using row-level locks in a Postgres transaction.
-See `database.go:OrderDatabase.TakeOrderIfUnassigned` for details
+See `database.go:OrderDatabase.UpdateOrderStatus` for details

 ## GET/orders?page=:page&limit=:limit
 `limit` specifies the number of records to return in a single request.